-In this section, two buildings in London (UK) are reviewed to appreciate the practical implication of refurbishment.
-Both projects have occurred in the Greater London area where a whole life carbon assessment and circular economy assessment policy is already in place.
+This section reviews two buildings in London (UK) to appreciate the practical implications of refurbishment.
+Both projects occurred in the Greater London area, where a whole-life carbon assessment and circular economy assessment policy is already in place.

-The two projects showcased were both awarded for the utilisation of the existing structure in the Structural Awards 2022 organised by the Institution of Structural Engineers in the UK.
+The two projects showcased were awarded for utilizing the existing structure in the Structural Awards 2022, organized by the Institution of Structural Engineers in the UK.
 The two projects are: